yesadahmed/CrmFetchXmlToJson/README.md

 We can easliy parse json afterwards to get the varaibles we need. for example, we can move some data from development crm orginaztion to test or production envirnoment.
-The json will contain atribute anme and value so we can use it where it need.
+The json will contain atribute name and value so we can use it where it need.

 # Usage
 <img src="https://raw.githubusercontent.com/yesadahmed/CrmFetchXmlToJson/main/pipelineimag.png" >